International Cricket Council

-The International Cricket Council (ICC) is the global governing body of the sport cricket.
-It was founded as the Imperial Cricket Conference in 1909 by Australian, English, and South African representatives.
-In 1965, the body was renamed International Cricket Conference and its current name was adopted in 1987.
-ICC has its headquarters in Dubai, United Arab Emirates.
+The International Cricket Council (ICC) is the global governing body of the sport of cricket.
+It was founded as the Imperial Cricket Conference on 15 June 1909 by the representatives of the Australian Cricket Board, England and Wales Cricket Board, and South African Cricket Association at Lord's.
+In 1965, the body was renamed as the International Cricket Conference and its current name was adopted in 1987.
+The ICC is legally registered in the British Virgin Islands and has its headquarters in Dubai, United Arab Emirates.

+The membership of the council has steadily increased from the founding three members, to over a hundred members by the 21st century.
+The ICC has 111 member nations, 12 of whom are designated as full members and are eligible to play Test cricket, while the remaining 98 are classified as associate members.

-The ICC currently has 110 member nations: 12 full members that play the Test format, and 98 associate members.
-Timor-Leste Cricket Federation is the latest addition to the associate members list, as of 2025.
-The ICC is responsible for the organisation and governance of cricket's international tournaments, most notably the Men's ODI World Cup, Women's ODI World Cup, Men's T20 World Cup, Women's T20 World Cup, World Test Championship, Men's Champions Trophy and Women's Champions Trophy.
-It also appoints the umpires and referees that officiate at all sanctioned Test matches, ODIs and T20Is.
+The ICC is responsible for the organisation and governance of international cricket tournaments, most notably the Men's and Women's ODI World Cups, Men's and Women's T20 World Cups, World Test Championship, and Men's and Women's Champions Trophy.
+It also appoints the umpires and referees that officiate at all Test matches, ODIs and T20Is.
 It promulgates the ICC Code of Conduct, which sets professional standards of discipline for international cricket.
-ICC also co-ordinates action against corruption and match-fixing through its Anti-Corruption and Security Unit.

-The ICC does not control bilateral fixtures between member countries, which include all Test matches outside of the World Test Championship final.
-It also does not govern domestic cricket within member countries.
-It does not make or alter the laws of the game, which have remained under the governance of Marylebone Cricket Club since 1788.
+It also co-ordinates action against corruption and match-fixing through its Anti-Corruption and Security Unit.
+The ICC does not control bilateral fixtures between member countries (except the World Test Championship final), and domestic cricket within its member countries.
+It does not make or alter the laws of the game, which have remained under the governance of Marylebone Cricket Club (MCC) since 1788.

-The Chairman heads the board of directors, and on 26 June 2014 Narayanaswami Srinivasan, the former president of Board of Control for Cricket in India, was announced as the first chairman of the council.
-The role of ICC president became a largely honorary position after the establishment of the chairman role and other changes made to the ICC constitution in 2014.
-It has been claimed that the 2014 changes have handed control to the 'Big Three' nations of England, India and Australia.
-The last ICC president was Zaheer Abbas, who was appointed in June 2015 following the resignation of Mustafa Kamal in April 2015.
-When the post of ICC president was abolished in April 2016, Shashank Manohar, who replaced Srinivasan in October 2015, became the first independent elected chairman of the ICC.
-Sanjog Gupta became the seventh CEO of the International Cricket Council on July 7, 2025, succeeding Jay Shah.
-His role involves managing T20 league growth, sustaining cricket formats, promoting Olympic inclusion, and expanding global engagement.
+The president served as the head of ICC since its inception, with the president of MCC usually serving as the president of ICC till 1989.
+In July 1989, the practice of the MCC president automatically serving as the president of the ICC was abolished, and Colin Cowdrey became the first independent president of the ICC.
+In 1993, the position of chief executive was created, and David Richards was the first to be appointed to the position.
+The position of the Chairman was created in 2014, and N. Srinivasan was announced as the first chairman of the council.
+The role of ICC president became a largely honorary position after the establishment of the chairman role, and was altogether abolished in April 2016.
+Shashank Manohar, who replaced Srinivasan in October 2015, became the first independent elected chairman of the ICC.